Branon333/Branon333/README.md

 **ICT Officer | MERN Full-Stack Developer | System Administrator**

 Passionate about building secure, scalable systems and intelligent applications.
 I specialize in full-stack web development with the MERN stack, system administration, hardware & software support, networking, and cybersecurity.
+Always learning and relearning new skills to stay sharp in the ever-evolving tech space.

 ---

 ### 🚀 About Me
 - 💼 ICT Officer with hands-on experience in systems, networks, and software development
 - 💻 MERN Stack Developer (MongoDB, Express.js, React, Node.js)
+- 🐍 Proficient in **Python** (and continuously improving)
 - 🖥️ System Administrator (Linux, Windows Server, networking & security)
 - 🛠️ Experienced in **Hardware & Software Support**
 - 🌐 Strong background in **Networking** and **Cybersecurity**
 - 🤖 Worked on Face Recognition systems
 - 🚛 Built a MERN-based Fleet Monitoring system
+- 📚 Continuously learning and relearning new technologies

 ---